earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-003-core-kb-structure-for-dev-kit/T006-scalable-kb-pattern.md

 ## Executive Summary

-This document defines the **canonical, scalable KB structure pattern** that supports projects ranging from small framework repositories (like `vibe-dev-kit`) to large codebases with 100K+ lines of code.
+This document defines the **canonical, scalable KB structure pattern** that supports projects ranging from small framework repositories (like `ai-dev-kit`) to large codebases with 100K+ lines of code.
 The pattern maintains a **3-level default depth** while providing a comprehensive "menu" of sections that projects can adopt based on their needs.

 **Key Principles:**
 - **Core sections:** Always present (Architecture, PM & Portfolio, Changelog, Guides)